huntercfreeman/Blazor.Text.Editor/ROADMAP.md

     - TypeScript

 ### 6.0.0 (2022-12-30)
+- Multiple views
+- These multiple views can be of the same underlying TextEditorBase.
+- Changes to the underlying TextEditorBase are to notify ALL Blazor components related to that TextEditorBase instance that they should re-render.
 - Changes the already existing "TextEditorBase" class to instead be a model of a "unique file" if one uses the file system as an example use case.
 - Added the class "TextEditorViewModel".
 This class acts contains any state one previously found on the Blazor Component: "TextEditorDisplay.razor".
 This allows one to maintain the TextEditorCursor position for example as its state is no longer tied to the lifecycle of the "TextEditorDisplay.razor" Blazor Component.
 - Rename "TextEditorDisplay.razor" to "TextEditorViewModelDisplay.razor" and change the Blazor Parameter from "TextEditorKey" to "TextEditorViewModelKey"